 If a balcony or terrace lacks sufficient fall, which would normally allow for water run-off, any excess water will pond on the floor surface and stay there for extended periods of time.
 This resting water increases the likelihood of it penetrating the floor surface and accessing the substrate below which can lead to concrete cancer.

-The step step is to conduct a destructive inspection to determine;
+The second step is to conduct a destructive inspection to determine;

 the type and condition of the substrate

 the condition / presence and type of any existing WPM